Citizen activism: reclaiming childhood rights

-This short documentary web series profiles three extraordinary activists who were instrumental in the battle to expose institutional child abuse and organisational cover-up.
+This short documentary web series profiles 3 extraordinary activists who were instrumental in the battle to expose institutional child abuse and organisational cover-up.

-Chrissie Foster AM is a mother, author and prominent advocate for people impacted by sexual assault.
-Her book, Hell on the Way to Heaven, documented the experience of her family following the discovery that two of her daughters had been sexually assaulted by a priest at their local primary school.
-She co-presented (with Paul Kennedy) the ABC documentary, Undeniable.
+Chrissie Foster is a mother, author and prominent advocate for people impacted by sexual assault.
+Her book, Hell on the way to heaven, documented the experience of her family following the discovery that 2 of her daughters had been sexually assaulted by a priest at their local primary school.

-Chrissie was jointly awarded the 2018 Human Rights Medal with the Honourable Justice Peter McClellan, Chair of the Royal Commission, for her ‘enormous contribution’ to the Royal Commission into Institutional Responses to Child Sexual Abuse.
-In 2019 she was made a Member of the Order of Australia: “For significant service to children, particularly as an advocate for those who have suffered sexual abuse”.
+Chrissie was awarded the 2018 Human Rights Medal for her 'enormous contribution' to the Royal Commission into Institutional Responses to Child Sexual Abuse.

-Leonie Sheedy OAM is the CEO of Care Leavers Australasia Network (CLAN)—a national, independent, peak membership body that represents, supports, and advocates for people who were raised in Australian and New Zealand Orphanages, Children’s Homes & Foster Care.
+Leonie Sheedy is the CEO of Care Leavers Australasia Network (CLAN)—a national, independent, peak membership body that represents, supports, and advocates for people who were raised in Australian and New Zealand orphanages, children’s homes and foster care.

 Leonie and CLAN demonstrate the tenacity, the creativity, and sheer determination of this group of activists, who have demanded justice for more than 20 years.

-Joanne has been the recipient of many awards, including in 2013 Australian journalism’s most prestigious award, the Gold Walkley..
-She is also featured in MoAD’s Truth, Power and a Free Press exhibition.
+Joanne was awarded a Gold Walkley Award in 2013.
+She is also featured in our Truth, Power and a Free Press exhibition.

 This documentary web series was a partnership between MoAD, La Trobe University, and Care Leavers Australasia Network (CLAN).
-The project was led by Associate Professor Katie Wright (La Trobe University) and the project team included Sari Braithwaite (La Trobe University), Emeritus Professor Shurlee Swain (Australian Catholic University), Michael Evans (MoAD), Leonie Sheedy (CLAN) and Professor Johanna Sköld (Linköping University, Sweden).
+The Project team included Associate Professor Katie Wright and Sari Braithwaite (La Trobe University), Emeritus Professor Shurlee Swain (Australian Catholic University), Michael Evans (MoAD) and Professor Johanna Sköld (Linköping University, Sweden).